jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 to provide software, codes, and tools to farmers and independent technicians so they can repair equipment themselves.
-In April 2023, Colorado became the first state to pass a right to repair law for farmerswhich will go into effect at the start of 2024\.98 In June 2023, the American Farm Bureau Federation signed a memorandum of understanding (MOU) with CLAAS of America, providing even more farmers and ranchers with the right to repair
+In April 2023, Colorado became the first state to pass a right to repair law for farmers—which will go into effect at the start of 2024\.98 In June 2023, the American Farm Bureau Federation signed a memorandum of understanding (MOU) with CLAAS of America, providing even more farmers and ranchers with the right to repair